rxyang0/tedxyouthvictoriapark/_speakers-2020/7-Arzina-Jaffer.md

 thumbnail: Arzina-Jaffer-thumbnail.jpg
 img: Arzina-Jaffer-modal.jpg
 description: >-
-  Arzina is a second-year undergraduate student at the University of Calgary pursuing a Bachelor of Health Sciences degree majoring in Biomedical Sciences.
+  Arzina is a third year undergraduate student at the University of Calgary pursuing a Bachelor of Health Sciences degree majoring in Biomedical Sciences.
 Arzina is a strong advocate for equality and promoting the value of service to others within her local community.
 She also dedicates a large portion of her time engaging in biomedical research where she is currently implementing bioinformatic techniques and using sequencing technologies to understand the